linode/docs/docs/applications/containers/install-docker-ce-debian/index.md

 ---
 author:
-  name: Sam Foo
+  name: Linode
-  email: sfoo@linode.com
+  email: docs@linode.com
-description: 'Shortguide for installing Docker CE'
+description: 'Install Docker CE on a Linode running Debain 10'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 keywords: ["docker", "containers", "docker CE"]
-modified: 2018-04-24
+modified: 2020-03-06
 modified_by:
-  name: Sam Foo
+  name: Linode
-title: "How to Install Docker CE"
+title: "How to Install Docker CE on Debian 10"
-published: 2018-01-08
+published: 2020-03-05
-headless: true
-show_on_rss_feed: false

 ---

 <!-- Install Docker CE using the official Docker repositories. -->

-These steps install Docker Community Edition (CE) using the official Ubuntu repositories.
+These steps install Docker Community Edition (CE) using the official Debian repositories.
 To install on another distribution, or to install on Mac or Windows, see the official [installation page](https://docs.docker.com/install/).

 1. Remove any older installations of Docker that may be on your system: